SparseLinearAlgebra/cuBool/README.md

 ## Example

-The following C++ code snipped demonstrates, how the library interface and primitives can be used for the transitive closure evaluation of the directed graph, represented as an adjacency matrix with boolean values.
-The transitive closure provides info about reachable vertices in the graph.
+The following C++ code snipped demonstrates, how library functions and primitives can be used for the transitive closure evaluation of the directed graph, represented as an adjacency matrix with boolean values.
+The transitive closure provides info about reachable vertices in the graph:

 ```c++
 /**